raymondaksu/RamazanAksu/README.md

 ### What I'm using? 🛠

-I prefer React & React Native for web/mobile front-end, Django for back-end development.
+Python/Django and Go for back-end development.
 <br/>

-🔭 I’m currently working on back-end development
+🔭 I’m currently working on back-end development.

-🌱 I’m currently learning Django | PostgreSql | MongoDB

 🛠 Skills<br/>

-- HTML5, CSS3, JavaScript, React, React Native, Python, SQL, Node.js, Express.js, MongoDB, Django, Git, GitHub
+- HTML5, CSS3, JavaScript, React, Python, Go, Node.js, Express.js, MongoDB, Django, Git, GitHub, Gitlab

 - 💬 Ask me about anything that you want to learn